Shri Ram Chandra Mission

-Shri Ram Chandra Mission (SRCM) is a non-profit organization and a spiritual movement originating in India.
-It teaches the practice of "Sahaj Marg" or "Heartfulness Meditation", was registered in 1945 by Ram Chandra of Shahjahanpur, Utter Pradesh, and it has its current headquarters at Kanha Shanti Vanam, Kanha village, Ranga Reddy District near Hyderabad, Telangana.
+Shri Ram Chandra Mission (SRCM) is an Indian non-profit organization and a spiritual movement originating.
+It teaches the practice of "Sahaj Marg" or "Heartfulness Meditation", was registered in 1945 by Ram Chandra of Shahjahanpur, Uttar Pradesh, and it has its current headquarters at Kanha Shanti Vanam, Kanha village, Ranga Reddy District near Hyderabad, Telangana.

 Purpose and practice

 Shri Ram Chandra Mission teaches the "heart based" Raj Yoga meditation system known as Sahaj Marg or Heartfulness meditation.

 Organization

 Shri Ram Chandra Mission was registered in India in the year 1945 by Ram Chandra of Shahjahanpur, also known as "Babuji".
-He had taken the name Ram Chandra after his teacher of the system Ram Chandra of Fatehgarh, also known as "Lalaji".
+He had adopted the name Ram Chandra after his teacher Ram Chandra of Fatehgarh, also known as "Lalaji".
 Babuji was succeeded as president and spiritual Master of SRCM by Parthasarathi Rajagopalachari.
 Following his death on 20 December 2014, Kamlesh D. Patel became president of SRCM and the fourth spiritual Master of the Sahaj Marg system.
 The organization was also registered as SRCM USA in California in 1997.

 Shri Ram Chandra Mission claims to have spread this system of meditation amongst millions of people across 160 countries worldwide.
 Books published by SRCM have been translated to over twenty languages and are read widely across the world.
 The Spiritual Hierarchy Publication Trust (SHPT) was registered on 8 April 2009, with its headquarters at Kolkata, India.
 The SHPT undertakes all publication activities under license from the Shri Ram Chandra Mission (SRCM) and the Sahaj Marg Spirituality Foundation (SMSF).

 Shri Ram Chandra Mission is an NGO recognized by the United Nations Department of Public Information (UNDPI) as a "non-profit organization" in Denmark, the United States and India.